 Cultivated pears are derived from a handful of wild species distributed throughout Europe and western Asia.
 In England the trees can often be found growing wild, where seeds are spread by birds or mammals that have eaten the fruit.

-The pear is very similar to the apple in cultivation, propagation and pollination.
+The pear is very similar to the apple tree in cultivation, propagation and pollination.
 It is normally reproduced by grafting.
 This process involves growing a tree from seed, and grafting the cutting of another variety on to it.
 This maintains the specific type of pear grown, as those trees grown from seed can produce a lower quality of pear, and often an entirely new species.

 Pear trees are naturally very deep rooting.
 As such they suit a light, sandy soil.
 However many pear cuttings are grafted onto quince trees, which are more shallow rooted.
 These are more suited to growing in large pots and damp, clay soils.